chrisdiana/cdmedia.github.io/_posts/2015-01-27-getting-started-with-slim-framework.md

 ### 6. Setup our first Route

 Now we are going to setup a HTTP GET route for the home URL.
-In this step, we will acutally be able to start to see our application work.
+In this step, we will actually be able to start to see our application work.
 Below the database configuration add:

 ```